 What is the difference between individual, concessionary and organisation membership?

-We recommend that schools and other organisations sign up for £100 annual organisational membership as it allows all staff to take advantage of our member benefits including access to member-only PSHE resources, regular updates on policy and practice, personalised support and more.
+Schools and other organisations should sign up for £125 annual organisational membership as it allows all staff to take advantage of our member benefits including access to member-only PSHE resources, regular updates on policy and practice, personalised support and more.

-Individual membership are £35 a year and allow one person to access these benefits.
-A concessionary rate of £15 is available to trainee teachers, newly qualified teachers and teaching assistants for their first year of membership.
+Individual memberships are £50 a year and allow one person to access these benefits.
+A concessionary rate of £20 is available to trainee teachers, newly qualified teachers and teaching assistants for their first year of membership.

 Does the PSHE Association offer any membership discount for groups of schools?